-Students who have defended their dissertation proposal by April 1 may participate in the annual SPH Commencement, held in May of each year.
-Students are permitted to participate in commencement activities and have their names listed in the program only once.
+Graduating students are encouraged to participate in the annual SPH Commencement, held in May of each year.
+Students are permitted to participate in commencement activities and have their names listed in the program only once and in the academic year in which they graduate from the program.
+Students apply to participate in commencement at the time that they apply to graduate.